Kevin Hassett

 Kevin Allen Hassett (born March 20, 1962) is an American economist who has been the director of the National Economic Council since 2025.
 He was the senior advisor and chairman of the Council of Economic Advisers from 2017 to 2019.

 Hassett has worked at the American Enterprise Institute, a conservative think tank.
-He was John McCain's chief economic adviser in the 2000 presidential primaries, as well as economic adviser to the 2004 campaign of George W. Bush and 2008 campaign of McCain.
-He was an economic adviser on Mitt Romney's 2012 presidential campaign.
+He was John McCain's chief economic adviser in the 2000 presidential primaries and the 2008 presidential election campaign.
+Hassett was also economic adviser to the 2004 campaign of George W. Bush and to Mitt Romney's 2012 presidential campaign.

+Hassett taught as a professor of economics at Columbia Graduate Business School and NYU; he also served as a research economist with the U.S. Federal Reserve Board of Governors for nearly a decade.

 In the first Trump administration, Hassett served as the 29th chairman of the Council of Economic Advisers from September 2017 to June 2019.
 He returned to the White House in 2020 to work on the administration's response to the coronavirus pandemic.
 Hassett did not focus on public health policy, but rather influenced the administration's response from an economic angle amid lockdowns and social distancing.

 On November 26, 2024, President-elect Donald Trump announced Hassett would be his director of the National Economic Council in his second administration.

 Early life and education

 Hassett is from Greenfield, Massachusetts, where he graduated from Greenfield High School.
-He received a Bachelor of Arts in economics from Swarthmore College and a PhD in economics from the University of Pennsylvania under the supervision of Alan J. Auerbach.
+He attended Swarthmore College where he was captain of the varsity track team and graduated summa cum laude with a Bachelor of Arts degree in economics in 1984, followed by a PhD in economics (focusing on applied econometrics) from the University of Pennsylvania under the supervision of Alan J. Auerbach.

 Career

-Hassett was an assistant professor of economics at Columbia Business School from 1989 to 1993 and an associate professor there from 1993 to 1994.
-From 1992 to 1997, Hassett was an economist in the Division of Research and Statistics at the Federal Reserve Board of Governors.
+Hassett began his academic career at Columbia Graduate School of Business as an assistant professor of economics from 1989 to 1993, then an associate professor there, from 1993 to 1994.
+From 1992 to 1997, Hassett also held the position of Senior Economist in the Division of Research and Statistics at the Federal Reserve Board of Governors.
 He served as a policy consultant to the United States Treasury Department during the George H. W. Bush and Bill Clinton administrations.